Axolotat/awesome-frontend-watch/readme.md

 <!-- subtitle -->

-> Stay up to date with front-end development using this awesome collection of resources, including websites, RSS feeds, and social media accounts.
+> Stay up-to-date with front-end development using this awesome collection of resources, including websites, RSS feeds, and social media accounts.

 <!-- image -->